 Myth 1: Root canal treatment is painful.

 That may have been the case decades ago, but with modern technology and anesthetics, you won’t experience any more pain than if you went to have a cavity filled.
 The pain from a severe toothache, often caused by damaged tissues in the tooth, can be easily remedied when an endodontist removes the damaged tissue through root canal treatment.
 In addition, endodontists are experts in pain management, and most cases can be treated quickly and comfortably.

 Myth 2: Root canal treatment causes illness.

-Information you may find on the Internet or elsewhere, claiming that if you receive a root canal treatment you’re more likely to become ill or contract a disease in the future simply isn’t true.
-This false claim was based on long-debunked and poorly designed research conducted nearly a century ago, long before modern medicine understood the causes of many diseases.
-There is no valid, scientific evidence linking root canal treatment to disease elsewhere in the body.
+Information you may find on the Internet or elsewhere, claiming that if you receive a root canal treatment that you’re more likely to become ill or contract a systemic disease in the future simply isn’t true.
+This false claim was based on long-debunked and poorly designed research conducted nearly a century ago, long before modern medicine understood the actual causes of many diseases.
+There is no valid, scientific evidence linking root canal treatment to cancer or disease elsewhere in the body.
+In fact, modern research has shown that patients with multiple endodontic treatments had a 45 percent reduced risk of cancer.
+(Tezal M, et al. Dental Caries and Head and Neck Cancers.
+JAMA Otolaryngol Head Neck Surg 139(10):1054-60, Oct.
+2013.).

 Myth 3: It’s better to pull a tooth than have root canal treatment.